What is FargoRate?

 "Find a Player" allows a search either by ID number or by name.to any part of the name.
 One good way to search for a particular player, like Efren Reyes, is to give partial first and last name, like “Ef Rey”

 “Find a Fair Match” is a quick way to get a sense of fair matches for a particular rating difference.
 The user either puts in two ratings or does a lookup on two players.
 In either case, the app displays a race to 3, race to 5, race to 7, race to 9, and race to 11.
-In each case it shows the highest number the lower-rated player can go to without the advantage shifting to the lower player.
-The most “fair” of the races—the one closest to 50% chance of either player winning, is shown in color and in larger font.
+In each case, it shows the highest number the lower-rated player can go to without the advantage shifting to the lower player.
+The most “fair” of the races—the one closest to 50% chance of either player winning, is shown in color and in a larger font.

 “Find Match Odds” shows the probability of either player winning a particular match.
 Once again, the user may either enter two ratings or do a player lookup.
 An example is to find the chance a player rated 500 will win a race to 5 games against a player rated 524.
 The answer is 40%.